Jesse Jagz: 2014: Jagz Nation Vol. 2: Royal Niger Company

-2015–present: The Indestructible Choc Boi Nation, Odysseus and Garba
+2015–present: The Indestructible Choc Boi Nation, Odysseus, and Garba

 Jesse Jagz signed a new record deal with Chocolate City in 2015.
 He produced several tracks on the label's 2015 compilation album The Indestructible Choc Boi Nation (TICBN).
 The album's release celebrated the merger of Loopy Music and Chocolate City as well as his return.
 TICBN was released to the general public two weeks following its exclusive release on Star Music.
 It included the singles "Summer Time" and "Suite 99".
 In December 2016, Jesse Jagz performed with Femi Kuti and Niniola at a live music concert held at the Sheraton Hotel in Abuja.

 In 2017, Jesse Jagz announced his departure from Chocolate City for the second time.
 He told The Punch newspaper that he left in order to have more creative control over his music.
 In June 2017, Jesse Jagz unveiled the cover art for his fourth studio album Odysseus on his Instagram profile.
 The cover features a picture of his mother as a child, sitting with Jan Boer's three biological children.
 The photo was taken in the grounds of Boer's idyllic Jos home.
 Jesse Jagz had originally began production on Odysseus in August 2014, and the album was initially scheduled for release in 2015 but was delayed multiple times.
 Its title was inspired by the Greek king Odysseus.
 Jesse Jagz performed tracks from the album to select listeners at an Industry Nite event held in June 2017 at Spice Route in Victoria Island, Lagos.

 Odysseus was released on 8 September 2017.
-It features collaborations with Hotyce, Styl-Plus, Cynthia Morgan, Melon and Burna Boy.
+It features collaborations with Hotyce, Styl-Plus, Cynthia Morgan, Melon, and Burna Boy.
 Prior to releasing the album, Jesse Jagz released a number of singles in 2017, including "Midnight Vibes" and "New World".
 "Best in You" was released as a pre-released single.
 Odysseus draws influences from Caribbean sounds, supporting the dancehall identity that Jesse Jagz embraced on his second studio album Jagz Nation, Vol.1.
 Thy Nation Come (2013).
 Although built on a predominantly hip-hop foundation, some of the tracks on Odysseus are infused with Caribbean rhythm and patois-laced rap.

-On 29 May 2020, Jesse Jagz released Garba, a 5-track extended play named after his traditional surname.
+On 29 May 2020, Jesse Jagz released Garba, a 5-track Extended Play (EP) named after his traditional surname.
 He produced it with assistance from Geekbeatz and Misty.
-The EP is a mixture of Afropop, trap music, hip-hop and folk music; it features collaborations with Anchorman and Mr Murph.
+The EP is a mixture of Afropop, trap music, hip-hop, and folk music; it features collaborations with Anchorman and Mr Murph.
 Motolani Alake of Pulse Nigeria awarded Garba a rating of 6.8 out of 10, praising its production and saying it "beautifully sells Jagz's tales with natural honesty and storytelling".
 Conversely, Alake criticized Jesse Jagz for letting the EP be about "lyrical brilliance and storytelling" rather than "an out-of-body sonic experience".